JoeReid/jetbridge/README.md

 To keep deployment and management as simple as possible, JetBridge:

-* Built as a single statically-linked go binary
-* Runs as a stateless service
+* Is a single statically-linked go binary which runs as a stateless service .
 * Requires only a single DynamoDB table for state management and peer-discovery.
 * Can be Auto-Scaled horizontally using only CPU and memory utilisation metrics.
-* Consumer/Lambda bindings can be managed via:
+* Can be managed via:
     * REST API (In development)
     * CLI tool (In development)
     * Terraform Provider (Planned for the future)